JJohan-work/CodeQuery/README.md

 ## Setup instructions:
 * Go to [Github Pages](https://jjohan-work.github.io/#) to see webpage
 * Answer Questions to find out which coding language is for you
+* Refresh page to restart Quiz at anytime
 #### Alt
 * Clone Repo
 * Open index.html in browser